 All organizations face the need for change.
-Learning how to effectively stimulate and manage the change process enables organizations to be successful beyond others not focusing on change management.
-One of the main catalysts to change is urgency.
-Without it, any change effort will be threatened, and employees often won’t rise to the challenge to grow with the company.
+Learning how to effectively create a sense of urgency through change management can set organizations apart from their competitors.
+Without urgency, any change effort will be threatened, and employees often won’t rise to the challenge to grow with the company.

 Individuals in large corporations often fall into one of two categories when it comes to change: false urgency or complacency.